 Buy organic colours.
 Not everyone will, but at least you can.

-Don’t wear makeup (or go easy on it, at least).
+Don’t wear makeup.
 Especially because you’re about to get soaked and have it all washed off anyway.

 Moisturise.
-What most local ladies do is use a light layer of oil to moisturise their skin before Holi, as this stops a lot of the colour from sticking.
+Most local ladies use a light layer of oil to moisturise their skin before Holi, as this stops a lot of the colour from sticking.

 Wear suncream.
 On top of the moisturiser or oil, apply waterproof suncream all over.